Laxatives for weight loss: why they're not safe

 • Laxatives are designed for constipation, not weight loss, and can lead to serious side effects and dangerous complications when used incorrectly.

-• When you lose weight on laxatives, it’s from water weight and stool, not body fat.
-This weight loss is temporary and you’ll likely regain the pounds once you rehydrate your body.
+• When you lose weight on laxatives, it’s mostly from water weight and stool, not body fat.
+This weight loss is temporary and you’ll likely regain those pounds once you rehydrate your body.

-Don’t believe the hype.
-The truth is that laxatives won’t help you lose weight.
-But, there are safer, proven options for weight loss that can actually work.
+Despite its enduring popularity, don’t believe the hype.
+The truth is that laxatives won’t help you lose weight in the long term.
+There are safer, proven options for weight loss that can actually work.
 Read on as we break down how laxatives work, the risks of using them for weight loss, and what you can do instead.

 Can laxatives help you lose weight?

 But that’s not how laxatives work.
-Laxatives affect the stool and the large intestine, not your stomach or small intestine, where food gets digested.
+Laxatives usually affect the stools and the large intestine, not your stomach or small intestine, where food gets digested.
 Your body starts to absorb calories from food well before it reaches your large intestine, which is where the laxatives work their magic.
 By the time food reaches the large intestine, it’s mostly waste matter.
-Your body will continue absorbing some water and any remaining electrolytes on its way out, but the “weight” you lose on laxatives is primarily water weight and stool.
-You’re not losing significant amounts of body fat.
-So, once you drink water, the weight will return.
+Your body will continue absorbing some water and any remaining electrolytes on its way out, but the “weight loss” you might notice on the scale from taking laxatives is primarily water weight and stool.
+You’re not losing a meaningful amount of body fat.
+Once you drink water, the weight you just “lost” will return.

 Risks of using laxatives for weight loss

-When taken as directed on an occasional basis, laxatives can reliably relieve constipation.
+When used as directed and on an occasional basis, laxatives can reliably relieve constipation.
 However, you may experience some short-term side effects, such as diarrhea, nausea, bloating, vomiting, or stomach pain.
-Normally, these are manageable, but if you start using laxatives for weight loss, the side effects can get more serious
+Short-term, these are usually manageable, but using laxatives more often than recommended or for weight loss can lead to more serious problems.

-Once food enters your large intestine, it absorbs the last remaining valuable bits of the waste matter: namely, water and electrolytes.
-However, since laxatives speed up this process, they can cause dehydration and electrolyte imbalances.
+Once food enters your large intestine, it absorbs the last remaining valuable bits of waste matter: namely, water and electrolytes.
+However, since laxatives speed up this process, laxative overuse can cause dehydration and electrolyte imbalances.
 If you’re not rehydrating or eating well, this can lead to symptoms like:

 • Dizziness